What kind of bug is THAT?Missy Henriksen

 causes pain and swelling, similar to a bee sting.

-but tend to look more “wormlike” in appearance.
-They are sometimes
+centipedes, but tend to look more “wormlike” in appearance.
+They

-called “thousand-leggers” and are blackish or brownish, sometimes
+are sometimes called “thousand-leggers” and are blackish or

-They are typically found in areas of high moisture and decaying
+nocturnal.
+They are typically found in areas of high moisture and

-vegetation, such as under trash, in piles of grass clippings or
+decaying vegetation, such as under trash, in piles of grass

-piles of leaves.
-Millipedes do not usually survive indoors for more
+clippings or piles of leaves.
+Millipedes do not usually survive

-than a few days unless there are high moisture conditions and a
+indoors for more than a few days unless there are high moisture

 fluid through openings along the sides of the body.
 Underscoring